 Introduction

-But here’s the catch—just picking the right tool isn’t enough.
+But here’s the catch: just picking the right tool isn’t enough.
 Many companies invest in software, only to watch it collect dust because the team resists the change or doesn’t know how to use it effectively.
 The real challenge isn’t just choosing a tool, it’s getting your team to adopt it, integrate it into their daily workflows, and actually see the benefits.
-A well-executed project tool implementation can transform the way your team collaborates, eliminates workflow inefficiencies, and improves project tracking.
+A well-executed project tool implementation can transform the way your team collaborates, eliminate workflow inefficiencies, and improve project tracking.

 If you’re still evaluating which tool is best for your team, check out our Best Project Management Software guide for expert recommendations.